-Paris as a big city has its crimes, but knowing the city is tops in visitors in 2012 _ 27 millions, and compare to other city of its side it is very safe.
-France got 81M visitors ,figures from WTO-UN.
+Paris as a big city has its crimes, but knowing the city is tops in visitors in 2013 with 32,2 million folks, and compare to other city of its side it is very safe.
+France got 83 million visitors ,figures from WTO-UN.

 accidents happened and if need of information, the Paris and interior government site has plenty of info to guide you on a safer and more secure visit